RepoWise Icon

 Intent Classification System

 The Intent Classification Module is the cognitive core of RepoWise.
 It determines how each user query should be processed by identifying its semantic intent and routing it to the corresponding retrieval engine.
-The classification mechanism follows a five-stage hierarchical logic that incrementally filters, analyzes, or refines the query based on linguistic and semantic cues until an appropriate intent label is assigned.
+The classification mechanism uses a hybrid approach: keyword-based detection for out-of-scope queries combined with LLM-based Few-Shot Chain of Thought (CoT) prompting for all other intents, achieving 97.6% accuracy.

 Query Classification Categories

-• PROJECT_DOC: Governance, contribution guidelines, project policies → routed to RAG Pipeline
+• PROJECT_DOC_BASED: Governance, contribution guidelines, project policies → routed to RAG Pipeline

 • Example: "Who maintains this project?"